e4drcf/ewizardjs-docs/docs/documentation/navigator.md

 - **`onleave(handler)`** - register subscriber function which is executed each time when `slideleave` event occurs.
 The `slideleave` published when user leaves the current slide, before slide leaving animation is executed.

 Note that Navigator events are programmatic and cannot be subscribed using addEventListener method.
-Behind the scene, Navigator adds the event handlers to the array, and whenever the some state occurs(which considered as event), Navigator runs all handlers from the arrays.
+Behind the scene, Navigator adds the event handlers to the array, and whenever the some state occurs(which considered as event), Navigator executes all handlers from the arrays.

 **Arguments**